rogsme/rogs.me/content/resume.md

 So far I've migrated from Bitbucket and Bitbucket Pipelines to Github and Jenkins, set up SonarCloud and many other tools to improve security and code quality and Dockerized their entire microservice infrastructure.
-As for the future, I'm currently working on their v2 API, which is going to be done in FastAPI
+As for the future, I'm currently working on their v2 API, which is going to be done in FastAPI.

 I also participated on their
 [OpenBanking hackathon as a judge](https://prometeoopenbanking.medium.com/as%C3%AD-se-vivi%C3%B3-ignite-36cf01dec347?p=36cf01dec347),